Amtrak train derails in Montana, leaving at least 3 dead: report

 Images show train cars toppled as passengers remain temporarily stranded

-At least three Amtrak passengers were killed and dozens more injured in Montana on Saturday when their train derailed, according to reports.
+At least three Amtrak passengers were killed and more than 50 injured in Montana on Saturday when their train derailed, according to reports.

-The fatalities were confirmed by the Liberty County Sheriff’s Department, Reuters reported.
+The fatalities were confirmed by the Liberty County Sheriff’s Department, FOX Television Stations confirmed.

-Amtrak was working with local authorities to "transport injured passengers" and "safely evacuate all other passengers," Amtrak spokesman Jason Abrams said in statement to Fox News.
+Amtrak was working with local authorities to "transport injured passengers" and "safely evacuate all other passengers," Amtrak spokesman Jason Abrams said in a statement to Fox News.

 The statement read:

-"At approximately 4 p.m.
-MT, Empire Builder train 7/27 derailed five cars near Joplin, Montana.
-There are approximately 147 passengers and 13 crew members on board with injuries reported.
-Amtrak is working with the local authorities to transport injured passengers and safely evacuate all other passengers.
-Additional details will be provided as available."
+"At approximately 4 pm MT, Empire Builder train 7/27 derailed operating near Joplin, MT.
+There are approximately 146 passengers and 16 crew members onboard, with injuries reported.
+The train consisted of two locomotives and 10 cars, with seven of those cars derailing.
+Amtrak is working with the local authorities to transport injured passengers, and safely evacuate all other passengers.

+As a result of the derailment, Empire Builder trains 7/27 and 8/28 originating on Sat.
+Sept.
+25 are cancelled between Minot, ND (MOT) and Shelby, MT (SBY).
+Additionally, on Sunday, Sept.
+26, westbound Empire Builder train 7 will terminate in Minneapolis, MN (MSP) and eastbound Empire Builder train 8 will originate in Minneapolis, MN (MSP).
+No substitute transportation is available."

 FREAK ACCIDENT AT BART RAIL STATION LEAVES SAN FRANCISCO DOG OWNER DEAD